kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 Most of the Matrices for this table will be permuting the first row and column, since the server pod currently always resides in the framework namespace.
 However, tests might confirm two way connectivity and other types of connectivity in the future, and such an expansion would work very cleanly with a matrix.

-Part of this invovles a pretty-print functionality for these tables, which can be output at the end of each Network policy test.
+Part of this involves a pretty-print functionality for these tables, which can be output at the end of each Network policy test.
 In failed test scenarios, these tables can be compared, and one may easily parse out a logical inference such as "Everything outside the frameowrk namespace has connectivity, even when the truth table explicitly forbids it", which might, for example, point to a bug in a CNI provider related to flagrantly allowing internamespace traffic.
-Since it is obvious how such a matrix might be defined in Go, we dont provide a code snippet or API example.
+Since it is obvious how such a matrix might be defined in Go, we don't provide a code snippet or API example.

 ### Part 2: